millejoh/emacs-ipython-notebook/doc/source/index.rst

 Notebook
 ^^^^^^^^

-The following keybinds are available in notebook buffers.
+The following keybindings are available in notebook buffers.
 Modified notebooks are saved automatically with a frequency dependenant on the setting of `ein:notebook-autosave-frequency`.
 If `ein:notebook-create-checkpoint-on-save` is True than a checkpoint will also be generated in the Jupyter server every time the notebook is saved.
 A notebook can be returned to a previous checkpoint